lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Trim**: Sets the start and end time to trim the video download in the format \[hours\] \[minutes\] \[seconds\].
 Trimming the video will result in a smaller total download.

-**Download Threads**: The amount of download threads to be dispatched.
+**Download Threads**: The amount of parallel download threads to be dispatched.

 **OAuth**: The authorization token to allow downloading sub-only and private VODs or highlights.
 It is required by us and Twitch in order to prevent unauthorized downloads of paid or private content.
 Learn how to get your OAuth token at the following video: [https://youtu.be/1MBsUoFGuls](https://www.youtube.com/watch?v=1MBsUoFGuls). <ins>**DO NOT SHARE YOUR OAUTH TOKEN WITH ANYONE**</ins>